 TIP: Combine your visit to the Denman Street Car Free Day celebrations with a stroll or bike ride along the English Bay Seawall, either in the direction of Stanley Park or towards False Creek.
 Or, after wandering through the festival, enjoy a picnic and the sunshine on the sandy beach at English Bay.

 Commercial Drive Festival

-In 2019 the Commercial Drive Festival takes place from noon until 7 pm on Sunday, July 7th.
+In 2020 the Commercial Drive Festival was scheduled to take place on Sunday, July 12th.
 In previous years it happened on the Father’s Day Sunday, which was the same day as the similar event on Main Street.
 Today the festivities still occur along the fifteen or so blocks on Commercial Drive between Venables and Grandview, just in July though instead of June.

 Main Street Car Free Festival

-The Main Street Festival takes place from noon until 7 pm on the Father’s Day Sunday most years from Broadway to about 30th Avenue, so for 2019 it’s on June 16th.
-Here also there is live music, street performers, artisan markets and kids activities.
+The Main Street Festival was going to take place from noon until 7 pm on the Father’s Day Sunday, so for 2020 on June 21st.
+Here also there is live music, street performers, artisan markets and kids’ activities.

 Of all of the Lower Mainland’s various Car Free Day events, the one on Main Street is the largest.